Home

 Hi!
 I am a Junior Research Fellow in linguistics at Christ’s College, Cambridge.
 I work on syntax and its interfaces with morphology, semantics, phonology and the lexicon.

 I completed my PhD at Yale University in 2020.
 My dissertation “Argument structure and argument-marking in Choctaw” looks at argument structure and its semantic and morphological correlates in Choctaw, a Muskogean language spoken in Mississippi and Oklahoma.
-As part of the research, I’ve spent time at the Mississippi Band of Choctaw Indians reservation, working with speakers to document and analyze the language.
+As part of the research, I’ve spent time in Mississippi, working with speakers to document and analyze the language.

 Here’s my CV.